 What Kind of Travel Agent Discounts Can I get?

 This is one of the least understood facets of the travel industry.
 Many outsiders thank that the airlines will upgrade travel agents to first class by showing a business card, or that cruise lines will give travel agents free cruises, or that resorts will give travel agents upgrades to suites just because they are travel agents.

 Here is the truth.
-Airlines don’t consider travel agents as a valuable distribution system as evidenced by the fact they have totally eliminated travel agents from the sale of airline tickets by eliminating the commissions they once paid.
+Airlines don’t consider travel agents as a valuable distribution channel as evidenced by the fact they have totally eliminated travel agents from the sale of airline tickets by eliminating the commissions they once paid.
 You stand a better chance of getting upgraded if you showed your AAA card rather than a travel industry business card.
-The people flying first class are the frequent flyers, not travel agents.
+The people flying first class are frequent flyers, not travel agents.
 Ditto for airline discounts.
-I travel at least once a month and have been in the industry for over 35 years.
+I travel at least once a month and have been in the industry for over 40 years.
 I still shop my airfares like every consumer does.
 I know some neat tricks I use against the airlines to save money, but I haven’t flown on a travel agent pass in at least two decades.

 Ditto for hotels and resorts.
 Many may offer a “travel agent’s rate” but if you flash your AARP or AAA card you are likely to get a better rate.
 Most hotels will require an IATAN ID card before they will confirm the rate.
 There are some hotels and resorts that will pass along industry discounts during their slow times.
 If you have given business to a particular hotel or resort, you might expect they would accommodate your request.

 During slow periods, some cruise lines will offer travel agent’s rates to fill cabins.
 You generally will have to prove you are in the business with either an ARC, IATA or CLIA number or some other criteria.